 In other words, the more expensive the property is, the higher the rate of tax you have to pay.

 From 1 April 2016, you’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional home or a residential buy-to-let property.

 Property investment for your family – Leaving a property as a legacy

 You might choose to invest in property so you can have something valuable to leave to your family.
-If so, you may need to think about Estate planning and the implications of Inheritance Tax.
+If so, you might need to think about Estate planning and the implications of Inheritance Tax.

 Direct property investments – Tax on rental income